 31.12.2015 Management positions outside of the group Supervisory positions within the group Supervisory positions outside of the group

 Dr Claus-Peter Zeitinger (Chairman) - 6 -

 Christian Krämer (Deputy) - 2 1

 Wolfgang Bertelsmeier - 3 1

 Rochus Mommartz 2 1 4

 Petar Slavov - 3 -

-Jasper Snoek 1 1
+Jasper Snoek 1 1 -

-2 The members of the Supervisory Board of the general partner, ProCredit General Partner AG, are the same as for the Supervisory Board of ProCredit Holding AG & Co.
+The members of the Supervisory Board of the general partner, ProCredit General Partner AG, are the same as for the Supervisory Board of ProCredit Holding AG & Co.
 KGaA.
 As a general rule, the Supervisory Board of ProCredit General Partner AG meets immediately before the meeting of the Supervisory Board of ProCredit Holding AG & Co.
+KGaA.
+The positions at ProCredit Holding AG & Co.
 KGaA and ProCredit General Partner AG are presented together in the tables.